 As the years go by your full-size stroller can become the source of many gripes.
-While it served its purpose by carrying a car seat, tackling terrain and supporting your infant through the first few years of life, it eventually gets to be too big and bulky for everyday use with your growing toddler.
+While it served its purpose by carrying a car seat, tackling terrain, and supporting your infant through the first few years of life, it eventually gets to be too big and bulky for everyday use with your growing toddler.
 Enter the umbrella stroller: a lightweight stroller that is compact when folded and perfect for errands or for travel.
+Noting the importance of this piece of gear for many parents, we set out to find the best umbrella stroller.

 We considered 22 different umbrella strollers, eventually narrowing it down to five for real world testing.
-After our 27 hours of research and testing, the Maclaren Triumph came out on top.
-It’s lightweight, easy to fold, has a supportive seat and comes with an industry-leading lifetime warranty on the frame.
+After our 27 hours of research and testing, the Maclaren Triumph came out on top as the best umbrella stroller.
+It’s lightweight, easy to fold, has a supportive seat, and comes with an industry-leading lifetime warranty on the frame.

 Who should buy this?